Oxygen: Medical

 Uptake of O_{2} from the air is the essential purpose of respiration, so oxygen supplementation is used in medicine.
-Treatment not only increases oxygen levels in the patient's blood, but has the secondary effect of decreasing resistance to blood flow in many types of diseased lungs, easing work load on the heart.
+Treatment not only increases oxygen levels in the patient's blood but has the secondary effect of decreasing resistance to blood flow in many types of diseased lungs, easing work load on the heart.
 Oxygen therapy is used to treat emphysema, pneumonia, some heart disorders (congestive heart failure), some disorders that cause increased pulmonary artery pressure, and any disease that impairs the body's ability to take up and use gaseous oxygen.

 Treatments are flexible enough to be used in hospitals, the patient's home, or increasingly by portable devices.
 Oxygen tents were once commonly used in oxygen supplementation, but have since been replaced mostly by the use of oxygen masks or nasal cannulas.

 Hyperbaric (high-pressure) medicine uses special oxygen chambers to increase the partial pressure of O_{2} around the patient and, when needed, the medical staff.
 Carbon monoxide poisoning, gas gangrene, and decompression sickness (the 'bends') are sometimes addressed with this therapy.
 Increased O_{2} concentration in the lungs helps to displace carbon monoxide from the heme group of hemoglobin.
-Oxygen gas is poisonous to the anaerobic bacteria that cause gas gangrene, so increasing its partial pressure helps kill them.
+Oxygen gas is poisonous to the anaerobic bacteria that cause gas gangrene, so increasing its partial pressure helps kill the bacteria and alleviates gas gangrene.
 Decompression sickness occurs in divers who decompress too quickly after a dive, resulting in bubbles of inert gas, mostly nitrogen and helium, forming in the blood.
 Increasing the pressure of O_{2} as soon as possible helps to redissolve the bubbles back into the blood so that these excess gasses can be exhaled naturally through the lungs.
 Normobaric oxygen administration at the highest available concentration is frequently used as first aid for any diving injury that may involve inert gas bubble formation in the tissues.
 There is epidemiological support for its use from a statistical study of cases recorded in a long term database.